fvwmorg/fvwm3/INSTALL.md

 meson setup build && meson compile -C build && meson install -C build
 ```

-However, a wrapper script, `build.sh` can be used as a convenience to running
+However, a wrapper script, `build` can be used as a convenience to running
 manual meson commands.
-See `./build.sh -h` for how to use it.
+See `./build -h` for how to use it.